Azure/azure-powershell/src/Security/Security/help/Set-AzSecurityPricing.md

 PS C:\> Set-AzSecurityPricing -Name "virtualmachines" -PricingTier "Standard"
 ```

-Sets the subscription Azure Security Center pricing tier to "Standard"
+Enables **Azure Defender for servers** for the subscription.

+"Standard" refers to the "On" state for an Azure Defender plan as shown in Azure Security Center's pricing and settings area of the Azure portal.

 ## PARAMETERS